Particular/docs.particular.net/nservicebus/upgrades/externalize-encryption.md

  1. After all endpoints are deployed, update message contracts in all endpoints to use the `NServiceBus.Encryption.MessageProperty.EncryptedString` property type.
  1. Deploy all endpoints again.

+> [!NOTE]
-Note: All endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _and deployed_ before updating any message contracts to use `NServiceBus.Encryption.MessageProperty.EncryptedString`.
+> All endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _and deployed_ before updating any message contracts to use `NServiceBus.Encryption.MessageProperty.EncryptedString`.
 This is to prevent issues with [compatibility](#compatibility).

 ## Enabling RijndaelEncryptionService